 Hazel is head of our Public Law and Regulatory division and also heads up our Cyber practice.
-She has represented clients including the Scottish, UK and EU Governments, regulatory bodies across the health, education, information and utilities sectors as well as many high profile Scottish, UK and international businesses on matters ranging from judicial review, contentious procurement and public inquiries to cyber-attacks and data breaches, governance and board matters and legislative drafting.
+She has represented clients including the Scottish, UK and EU Governments, regulatory bodies across the health, education, information and utilities sectors as well as many high profile Scottish, UK and international businesses on matters ranging from judicial review, contentious procurement, regulatory investigations, and public inquiries to cyber-attacks and data breaches, governance and board matters and legislative drafting.
 She previously advised the UK Information Office and has advised clients impacted by cyber attacks in Scotland and the UK.

 Hazel has been included in the Legal 500’s Hall of Fame for public sector, parliamentary and public affairs work and is described as “highly experienced” whilst Chambers Legal Directory describes her as a “very good public lawyer with real expertise in the area”.
 She is also ranked for Administrative Law in the Global Best Lawyers Directory 2020.